 Repelling Plants as Solution

 The key to solving an ant problem is simple.
 It’s all in the scent.
 Ants rely on scent trails to guide them to and from their destinations.
 Ultimately, scent is how they communicate.
 Conclusively, strong aromatic scents and oils can help to deter them, not only from your home, but also your garden bed.
 While most of these plants naturally flower into ant repellent, some are most effective when their leaves are crushed to release the oils within the plant.
+Of course if you have an active invasion, you’ll want to bookmark this page for later and switch over to our review of organic ant killer options for your home or apartment.

 Pros for Plants that Repel